reicolina/techtalks/README.md

 # techtalks
-Here is where store the outlines that i use in preparation for my tech talks
+Here is where I store the outlines that i use in preparation for my tech talks